 Wildekrans Country House is associated with the award-winning Wildekrans Wine Estate in Botrivier.
 Guests can enjoy these outstanding South African wines at the guest house or travel down the Houw Hoek pass and enjoy them at the Wildekrans Cellar.

 And finally when it was time to hit the road again, we left Wildekrans wishing we could have stayed longer … we will be back!

-To book a stay at Wildekrans Country House in Elgin, contact Alison Green, Tel: +27 (0)28 284-9827 or see Wildekrans Country House for more info and photographs.
+To book a stay at Wildekrans Country House in Elgin see Wildekrans Country House for booking details and more photographs.